sean-m-sullivan/ansiblefest2022_configuration_as_code/task3.md

 ## Step 1

-Create a file `group_vars/all/projects.yml` and add the required information to the list `controller_projects` to configure the UI to look like the screenshot
+Create a file `group_vars/all/projects.yml` and add the required information to the list `controller_projects` to configure the UI to look like the screenshot.

+### What git project are we pointing at

 ```yaml
 ---